tulimid1/what-is-covering-me/README.md

 This repository holds the [code](#code), [data](#data), and [paper](#paper) from a class project completed by the two collaborators (Duncan Tulimieri and Devin Austin).

+Author Contributions: Conceptualization: D.T. and D.A.; Methodology: D.T. and D.A.; Validation: D.T. and D.A.; Analysis: D.T. and D.A.; Writing: D.T. and D.A.

 ---

 ## Code